 The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
 Retract the awning if:

-d periods of rain are expected

-/ unattended for a length of time, to avoid unexpected
+- □ If wind or extended periods of rain are expected - □ If you leave the RV unattended for a length of time, to avoid unexpected climate conditions.

-١

 Awning Care

 Keep your awnings clean and in good condition to prevent costly repairs.